 Expect to be mowing your lawn once a week at the beginning of April and increasing the frequency to once every 3-4 days by the end of the month.
 It is better to mow little and often than to let your lawn get lanky and then scalp it.

 With the right mower you should be able get that classic striped lawn effect.

-It’s not unusual to have some baldy bits in your lawn at the end of winter.
+It’s not unusual to have some bald bits in your lawn at the end of winter.
+Over-seeding an existing lawn is a recognised essential part of annual lawn maintenance.
 First tackle the cause of the problem (commonly shade or soil compaction).
 Next loosen the surface of the soil with a rake and sow some good quality lawn seed.
 I would recommend a sowing rate of 3 grams per square metre.
 Cover with a very fine layer of compost.